developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 ### enable(<span class="text-info">HASH</span> propertyMap)
 Enabling the scanner puts it in a state where it will respond to the trigger (on devices with a hardware trigger) or will accept a command to initiate a soft scan (start method).
 Scanned barcodes will be available to the application through the callback provided to this method.
-Only one scanner on the device can be enabled at any one time, to switch between the imager and camera scanners (for example) then first disable the currently enabled scanner.
-If you do not specify a callback to this method you will received the scanned data as keystrokes.
+Only one scanner on the device can be enabled at any one time, to switch between the imager and camera scanners (for example), first disable the currently enabled scanner.
+If a callback is not specified to this method, the scanned data is received as keystrokes.
 Note that it is necessary to enable the scanner on WM/CE devices prior to being able to retrieve the state of properties.

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Provide a set of properties to configure the scanner, for example enable specific symbologies or check digits.
 Valid `properties` for this parameter are the properties available to this API module.
 Check the <a href='#api-barcode?Properties'>property section</a> for applicable properties.
 Not providing properties to this function will use the scanner's default properties, or those previously set on the Scanner instance.</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>